Th3RandyMan/Unsupervised-Anomaly-Detection/README.md

 * Number of n_kernels and n_neurons can be adjusted for the VAE and LSTM.

 ## Results
+A paper was written for this project, formatted using latex, and stored within a folder as a pdf in this repository.

 ## Acknowledgements
-This project was completed for EEC 289A at UC Davis, Spring 2024, by Randall Fowler and
+This project was completed for EEC 289A at UC Davis, Spring 2024, by Randall Fowler, Conor King, and Ajay Suresh.

 ## Continuation